hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 In SDK, create a new blank Application project using the base-soc.sdk workspace like in last lab.
 Create a lab3.c file and populate it with the necessary empty main() function and includes.

 1. To start off, we can see this lab is going to utilize waiting in varying time intervals based around the second unit.
 It would probably be helpful if we created a function to wait for us.
-Let's make a delay_ms(int ms) function so we can reuse it in other portions of this lab and possible future labs:
+Let's make a `delay_ms(int ms)` function, so we can reuse it in other portions of this lab and possible future labs:
     * Copy/paste the following to your source code file:

 ```C
 void delay_ms(int ms)